“Can you talk about some of the newer trends in marketing that should be considered when putting together a marketing strategy?”

 And then, effectively, it won’t.

 So, before I wrap this up officially, I’d like to do a little marketing of my own!
-If you want to learn more about how to develop a marketing strategy for your company or business, and all of these “new-fangled” things that you need to consider when doing so, check out the Strategy Training for Market Leaders program that we offer through Strategy Generation Company.
+If you want to learn more about how to develop a marketing strategy for your company or business, and all of these “new-fangled” things that you need to consider when doing so, check out the Market Strategy Generation program that we offer through Strategy Generation Company.
 If anything in this blog resonated with you or piqued your interest further, I promise you won’t be disappointed!

 And that officially concludes the longest Dear Strategy blog I’ve written to date!
 Hopefully that provides a little inspiration to keep those marketing questions coming!